awslabs/unicornflix/documentation/UserView.md

  Again we need to include the authenticator component.
 For the user view the authentication ensures only signed-in users can access videos on UnicornFlix

-1. In an IDE, open `unicornflix/src/Components/App/index.jsx`
+1. In an IDE, open `unicornflix/src/Components/App/index.jsx` this is the react component that will render when a user hits the main page.
-1. At the bottom of the import block, add:
+1. At the bottom of the import block, bring in the authenticator by adding:
     ```javascript
     // Location 7
     import { withAuthenticator } from 'aws-amplify-react';